 This does not mean that parents should pay out-of-pocket for the full cost of their child’s education, or that they should assume all the burden of paying off their child’s loans.
 This means that parents should always encourage their children to dream big and take advantage of every opportunity given to them.
 By attending a top-ranked school for their major, students will have the ability to network with some of the greatest minds and business leaders of the future and conduct research with award-winning professors.

-As a note to students: depending on your major, this means taking out loans to invest in yourself and your future.
+As a note to students: depending on your major, this means taking out student loans to invest in yourself and your future.
 Although repayment of student loan debt can seem like a looming cloud of doom, the benefits that follow your graduation from a top university far exceeds the debt you incur.

 Statistics and Facts